meteorhacks/cluster/README.md

 * web - has the UI

 Each of these services is it's own Meteor app.

-> web is a special kind of service which serves UI components related to the cluster.
-So, we handle it in a different way.
-Keep in mind that you will have to define your UI related service within the web service.
->
-> Right now, you can only have one service to serve UI related components.
-But, you can have many instances of that service.

 ### Service Registration & Discovery